1889 Indian Head Penny Value Checker: Errors List & No Mint Mark Worth

 1889 CAM Indian Head Penny Value

-The rarity stems partly from the coin’s copper composition (95% copper, 5% tin and zinc), which makes pristine preservation exceptionally difficult.
-Over 135 years, most examples have developed toning, spotting, or environmental damage that diminishes the sharp cameo effect.
+The rarity stems partly from the coin’s bronze composition (95% copper, 5% tin and zinc), which makes pristine preservation exceptionally difficult.
+Over 135 years, most examples have developed toning, spotting, or environmental damage that has diminished or eliminated the sharp cameo effect.

-The copper’s reactivity to air and moisture means maintaining original surfaces requires exceptional storage conditions.
-Even minor exposure can dull the mirror-like fields or obscure the frosted details that define cameo designation.
+Copper’s reactivity to air and moisture means maintaining original surfaces requires exceptional storage conditions from the day of striking.
+Even minor exposure can dull the mirror-like fields or obscure the frosted details that define the cameo designation.

 1889 CAM Indian Head Penny Price/Grade Chart